alexbain/alexbain.github.com/source/_posts/2014-01-06-receiving-sms-notifications-from-your-washer.markdown

 <img src="/images/posts/lundry/thumb_pebble_notification.jpg" class="center" />

-As I continue my experiments with embedded microcontrollers and electronics, I find myself increasingly fascinated by internet connected devices that blur the physical with the digital.
-It's almost as if I can fulfill the ubiquitous childhood dream of having super powers - I simply have to build the devices that enable them myself.

-Previously, I discussed how I built my [open source universal remote](http://alexba.in/blog/2013/06/08/open-source-universal-remote-parts-and-pictures/) using a RaspberryPi, an expansion board I designed, and a [NodeJS web application](http://github.com/alexbain/lirc_web).
-This device allows me to control any infrared device in my home from my phone, smart watch, laptop, and other web connected device.
-I use the remote daily, and it's sparked my curiosity to devise new ways of enhancing my physical environment with thoughtful application of internet connected devices.
+Previously, I discussed how I built an [open source universal remote](http://alexba.in/blog/2013/06/08/open-source-universal-remote-parts-and-pictures/) using a RaspberryPi, an expansion board, and a [NodeJS web application](http://github.com/alexbain/lirc_web).
+This device allows me to control any infrared device in my home from my phone, smart watch, laptop, or other web connected device.
+I use the remote daily, and it's sparked my curiosity to devise new ways of enhancing my environment with internet connected devices.

-In this post, I'm going to cover a new project I've been working on - creating a non invasive device that monitors a washer or dryer and sends a text message when a load of laundry finishes.
-I built this device for two reasons.
-First, I wanted a project that introduced me to accelerometers - a sensor I find fascinating.
-Second, I wanted to try applying the principles of [progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement), a web software concept, to the physical world.
+In this post, I'm going to cover a new project I recently finished - creating a device that monitors a washer or dryer and sends a text message when it detects that a load of laundry has finished.
+Beyond the novelty and simplicity of receiving a text message when the laundry is done, I built this device for two reasons.
+First, I wanted a project that introduced me to accelerometers - a sensor I've wanted to work with.
+Second, I wanted to take another stab at applying the principles of [progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement), a web software concept, to the physical world.

 > "Progressive enhancement uses web technologies in a layered fashion that allows everyone to access the basic content and functionality of a web page, [...] while also providing an enhanced version of the page to those with more advanced browser software [...]." ([Wikipedia](http://en.wikipedia.org/wiki/Progressive_enhancement))

-I wanted to apply the concept of progressive enhancement to the physical world by enhancing an appliance (washer or dryer) without modifying it's existing functionality or interface.
-I wanted the appliance to continue to operate as before, but gain new functionality that progressively enhances the user experience of interacting with the appliance digitally (SMS notifications).
+I wanted to see if I could apply the concept of progressive enhancement to the physical world by enhancing an existing appliance (in this case, a washer or dryer) with new digital functionality - without modifying it's existing form or interface.
+I wanted the appliance to look and behave exactly as it did before the modification, and I wanted no visual evidence that my device had been installed.
+After some brainstorming, I came up with an approach that met my goals.
+Read on to learn how I build it, and how you can build one of these devices yourself.

 <img src="/images/posts/lundry/thumb_circuit_macro.jpg" class="center" />

-### Goals & Overview
+### Overview

-Here were my goals for this project:

-* Magnetically attach to the appliance, requiring no modifications.
-* Contained within a 3D printed enclosure (thanks to John Steenson for his design)
-* Accurately measure vibrations of appliance using an accelerometer.
-* Analyze the accelerometer data, determining the state of the appliance.
-* Send an SMS message to a cell phone  when the appliance finishes running.
-* Open a web page to view the real time status of the appliance.
+At a high level, the project works as follows: a 3D printed enclosure magnetically attaches to the outside of the washer or dryer.
+Inside the enclosure is an [Electric Imp](http://electricimp.com) microcontroller and an [ADXL335 accelerometer](http://www.adafruit.com/products/163).
+The accelerometer measures the vibrations of the washer and dryer.
+The microcontroller has firmware on it that samples the accelerometer, processes the output, and periodically sends a computed result to a server in the cloud.
+The server receives the output and runs an algorithm that determines whether the washer or dryer is currently running.
+Once the server has confidently determined that the washer or dryer has finished running, it sends an SMS (using [Twilio](http://twilio.com)) to one or more predefined phone numbers.

+I'll cover the implementation in more detail below.
 This post is broken down into three sections:

 * The hardware
 * The 3D printable enclosure
 * The software

-Lastly, I'll end with a conclusion and some thoughts now that it's complete.
+I'll end with a conclusion and some closing thoughts.

 ## Part 1: The Hardware

 <img src="/images/posts/lundry/thumb_hardware_device.jpg" class="center" />

-For this project, I purchased most of my parts from [Adafruit](http://adafruit.com), a fantastic online retailer of electronic components.
-Here's the full bill of materials:
+For this project, I purchased most of my parts from [Adafruit](http://adafruit.com), an online retailer of electronic components.
+The rest of the parts I purchased from [Amazon](http://amazon.com).
+Here's the bill of materials:

 * [Electric Imp](http://www.adafruit.com/products/1129)
 * [April dev board for Electric Imp](http://www.adafruit.com/products/1130)